stephanj/blueskyFeedWordpressPlugin/README.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress

-3. Provide the BlueSky credentials to retrieve posts
+3. Provide the Bluesky credentials to retrieve posts

 4. Add a hashtag to filter the posts